I keep milk in a glass jug, salt in a cup by the stove, and use cloth napkins all the time, not only on special occasions. Whoa!

 When I’m finished, if there’s any milk left in the pot, I put it in the fridge, pot and all.
 Why not?
 It’s just milk filled with air, so the milk will be used for coffee the next day, by which time the airy foam has collapsed into regular, cold milk.
 Apparently, people don’t do this.
 Not froth at home, nor return the milk to the fridge.
 You?
 Thoughts?

-- Salt: I don’t use fancy salt.
-Sometimes it’s coarse, sometimes not.
-Usually I buy sea salt, but nothing really out of the ordinary.
+- Salt: I use sea salt: nothing really out of the ordinary.
 But I keep some in a little cup next to the stove for when I want to quickly and easily add a pinch to something I’m cooking, or a salad I’m mixing, or whenever else I might need a pinch of salt, and not a measured amount.

 Laura says cooking shows do this and magazines tell you to do this, but most people don’t.
 I’m so used to it, that it now seems like such a time waster to reach in the cabinet, pour some in my palm, pinch out what I need, and dump the rest.
 Why would you do all that?
 Pour a little salt in a small dish, keep it on the counter, and refresh it often.
 (Trash the last dregs, wash the container, start again.)
 Much easier, no?

 - Cloth napkins: I use them day-in and day-out.
 I do have nicer ones for special occasions, but if you open the cabinet next to the table you’ll find a stack of ordinary ones we always use.